anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.2.7.4"></a>
 #### 9.5.2.7.4 Vendor Solicitation/Commitment

 Vendor members will be solicited for participation in the trials.
 The vendors will be required to commit fully to the assessment and evaluation  processes.
-As previously mentioned, additional discussion is needed to define what results data and at what level is acceptable to be shared.
+As previously mentioned, additional discussion is needed to define what results data and at what level of detail is acceptable to be shared.

 <a name="9.5.2.7.5"></a>
 #### 9.5.2.7.5 Deliverable